jakebalsamo/Blackjack/README.md

 # Blackjack

-This is a project that started as a console-based game of Blackjack developed by me and a team of two others that has since expanded into a personal project dedicated to implementing a GUI while I explore the use of JavaFX.
-It is a single player vs computer implementation of the card game using standard rules, meant to be simple and lightweight, replicating the experience of playing at table in a casino.
+This project started as a console-based game of Blackjack developed by me and a team of two others that has since expanded into a personal project dedicated to implementing a GUI while I explore the use of JavaFX.
+It is a single player (versus computer) implementation of the blackjack card game using standard rules, meant to be simple and lightweight, replicating the experience of playing at table in a casino.

 ## Motivation